mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/ondemand.md

 ### On Campus

 To connect to Open OnDemand point your browser to <https://ondemand.rcc.mcw.edu>{:target="_blank"}.
 Open OnDemand is configured to use your MCW username and password.
-Access does require you have an RCC user account.
+Access does require you have an [RCC user account](../accounts.md).

 After login, the *Dashboard* will appear.
 The menu includes apps to manage files, submit jobs, monitor jobs, open a terminal session, or launch interactive apps.
 To end your session, click **Log Out** at the top right.

+For a more detailed guide on how to connect to OnDemand while on campus or remote through a VPN, please watch this video: [how to connect to OnDemand](https://mcw0.sharepoint.com/:v:/s/RCCAdminSite/EUR9PjgZlwVLpSNai9MATkkB4tTG6bmzsT7TJ1Qdqz35Wg?e=2NG4k6){:target="_blank"}.

 ### Off Campus

 Open OnDemand is available for remote work through Citrix.
-Please see the [remote access guide](remote-access.md) for details.

-To access Open OnDemand, point your Citrix web browser to <https://ondemand.rcc.mcw.edu>{:target="_blank"}.
+Detailed information about Citrix and how to connect is available [here](https://infoscope.mcw.edu/is/services/citrix.htm){:target="_blank"}.
+Once you are inside Citrix, you can click "All" to view all your apps.
+Then, click on Google Chrome and point your web browser to <https://ondemand.rcc.mcw.edu>{:target="_blank"} to access Open OnDemand.

 ## Command-line Terminal

 Open OnDemand includes a command-line terminal app that connects you to the HPC cluster login node via SSH.
 From the **Dashboard** menu, select **Clusters > Cluster Shell Access** A new window will open and you will be logged in to a cluster login node.
 This shell access is the same as if you had used a Terminal app from your desktop (i.e. Putty, SSH Secure Shell, MobaXterm, etc.).
+The video on [how to connect to OnDemand](https://mcw0.sharepoint.com/:v:/s/RCCAdminSite/EUR9PjgZlwVLpSNai9MATkkB4tTG6bmzsT7TJ1Qdqz35Wg?e=2NG4k6){:target="_blank"} also shows how to open and use the Terminal.

 !!! tip "The shell app now supports themes!"
     You can customize the them of your OOD shell by selecting a new option from the themes drop-down menu in the upper right-hand corner of the window.